London's climate emergency declaration

 The first step you can take is to measure your household's carbon footprint.
 More than 1,000 London households have already used Project Neutral’s carbon calculator to create a personalized action plan, and start making a positive impact.
 Discover your carbon footprint in five minutes and better understand your climate impact.

-The following “Top Five Actions” for residents and businesses were identified through London's Community Energy Action Plan engagement process.
-These represent choices that support City-led actions within the new Climate Emergency Action Plan.
+The following “Top Five Actions” for residents were identified through London's Community Energy Action Plan engagement process.
+These represent choices that support City-led actions within the Climate Emergency Action Plan.

 Enbridge and the Independent Electricity System Operator offer incentives for energy efficiency and conservation projects.
 Natural Resources Canada also offers incentives for energy management projects.